Azhar-A-Shaikh/Spark-Batch-processing-on-AWS/README.md

 # Spark-Batch-processing-on-AWS
 To perform Spark Transformations on bank transactions using a real-time currency ticker API and loading the processed data to Athena using Glue Crawler.

-API open exchange rate - to get the API
+API open exchange rate API - To get the Forex Exchange rates

 # AWS instance and connecting to it and then installing docker into it